elicia4/linux_notes/misc/boot.md

 ### The `systemd` Init Process

-Next, the init process, the init system is launched, usually Systemd.
-Systemd replaced older init systems, such as SysVinit and Upstart.
+Next, the init process, the init system is launched, usually `systemd`.
+`systemd` replaced older init systems, such as `sysvinit` and `upstart`.
 It's the parent process of all other processes on Linux.

-Systemd utilities:
+`systemd` utilities:
 - systemctl
 - journalctl
 - notify